matt-thompson-uk/Next-Fractal-Explorer/readme.md

 ![Image](img/zmchmoved.png "area of interest")

-Then, to plot this area zoom mode has to exited.
-This can be be done by pressing the 'z' key.
-A new window will appear so that the details of the new plot can be set and confirmed.
+Pressing the 'z' key will confirm that the selected area is to be plotted.
+A new window will appear so that the details of the new plot can be set.

 ![Image](img/zmconf1.png "Confirmation details")

 Note : the coordinates of the plot (Left, Right,Top, Bottom) can be edited, but it most cases there is no need to do this, as they are automatically set according to the  position and size of the crosshairs.
 As explained in the zoom mode help window, the coordinates should only be edited if entering some coordinates obtained from another Mandlebrot Plotting tool.

-Pressing P toggles the plot size between the two available values 256x192 and 320x200.
+Pressing P toggles the plot size between the two available values, 256x192 and 320x200.
 The larger size obviously has more detail but takes a correspondingly longer time to plot.

 When F is pressed the filename that the plot will be saved under can be entered.
 Note, there is no need to include the ".mnd" extension, as this is added automatically when the plot is saved.